savvaspetridis/Multicast-Node-Simulation/README.md

 NOTE: If you're having issues with migrations (python manage.py makemigrations/migrate/runserserver aren't working) try turn off the virtual environment.

-At some point, you will also need to install psycopg2.
-Follow the instructions on this link http://initd.org/psycopg/docs/install.html

 # Video Setup: